 Children’s Dentist in Richmond

 Your child’s first teeth are essential for their future oral health and development.
-They guide the growth of facial bones and ensure their permanent adult teeth come through in the correct position and alignment.
-Primary, or baby teeth, are also a vital element for children sounding out words as they learn to talk.
+These baby teeth (also known as primary teeth or milk teeth) guide the growth of facial bones to ensure that permanent adult teeth come through in the correct position and alignment.
+The primary teeth are also vital for children sounding out words as they learn to talk.